baddiejay/baddiejay/README.md

 - 👋 Hi, I’m @baddiejay, currently enrolled in a graduate program in computer engineering in Italy🧑‍🎓
-- 👀 I’m interested in ...
+- 👀 I’m interested in engineering, psychology and dance.
-- 🌱 I’m currently learning circuit analysis
+- 🌱 I’m currently learning circuit analysis and studying French and Spanish
 - 📫 Let's get to know each other:
-  🤝 **Email:** chiaracoppola99@gmail.com
+- 🤝 **Email:** chiaracoppola99@gmail.com

 <!---
 baddiejay/baddiejay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.